Kinvey/kinvey-cli/README.md

 * `flex recycle`

-   Recycles the current Flex Service, which is the one you initiated last on the current profile.
+   Recycles the current Flex service environment, which is the one you initiated last on the current profile.
 To recycle a different service, specify its service ID.

     * `--service <service>`